tompreston/generationzero-static/content/posts/pageant-brit-medlock.md

 - http://i.imgur.com/qYUCTzA.jpg
 title: Pageant by Brit Medlock
 ---
-She lies in the dark, shrouded in sleep, heavy with memory.<br>
+She lies in the dark, shrouded in sleep, heavy with memory.
-The skeleton of her bed sags under the weight of blanket and body,<br>
+The skeleton of her bed sags under the weight of blanket and body,
-its bones as tired as hers;<br>
+its bones as tired as hers;
-each has stories, each keeps secrets.<br>
+each has stories, each keeps secrets.
-She is swaddled in silks, frayed, papery with dust.<br>
+She is swaddled in silks, frayed, papery with dust.
-The hoary record crackles, well acquainted with its role.<br>
+The hoary record crackles, well acquainted with its role.

-This bed was her castle.<br>
+This bed was her castle.

-One by one she sees them enter, a peacocking procession.<br>
+One by one she sees them enter, a peacocking procession.
-First, the straw-haired boy whose lips still brush her cheeks.<br>
+First, the straw-haired boy whose lips still brush her cheeks.
-Second, the gray-eyed stranger whose hands still haunt her wrists.<br>
+Second, the gray-eyed stranger whose hands still haunt her wrists.
-Third, the quiet gentleman whose words still fill her lungs.<br>
+Third, the quiet gentleman whose words still fill her lungs.

-More and more they come,<br>
+More and more they come,
-make their journey, pay their respects.<br>
+make their journey, pay their respects.
-Every lover she ever took; the ones who paid, the ones who left.<br>
+Every lover she ever took; the ones who paid, the ones who left.
 They hover, she waits.
-Oh, how she has waited.<br>
+Oh, how she has waited.
-Her throat is thick with the sight of them, with the years of them,<br>
+Her throat is thick with the sight of them, with the years of them,
-and she cannot help but quiver.<br>
+and she cannot help but quiver.
-Each still holds a part of her; some stolen, some given.<br>
+Each still holds a part of her; some stolen, some given.

 This bed was her castle.<br>